 This video features a discussion with Representative Andrew Clyde (GA-9) regarding the Second Amendment and a tour of his office.
 During the tour, Rep. Clyde shares the story of a unique "Woodrow Wilson" Vickers machine gun he possesses.
 The video also includes links to join Gun Owners of America (GOA) and their social media pages.

-This entry details the Colt-manufactured Model 1915 Vickers gun, adopted by the U.S. Army in .30-06 Springfield.
-It covers its adoption, significant production delays, high cost, unique technical features like its complex rear sight and corrugated water jacket, and its service history, including eventual disposal.
-The information is presented with the authority of Ian McCollum, a recognized expert in historical firearms.
+This entry details the Colt-manufactured Model 1915 Vickers Gun, adopted by the U.S. Army as its standard heavy machine gun in 1915.
+It covers its historical adoption, significant production costs, unique technical features like its complex rear sight and water-cooled barrel jacket, and its service history, including initial shortages and later conversions.
+The information is presented with the authority of a recognized expert in historical firearms.

 This "Walk-In Wednesday" video showcases three distinct machine gun-like firearms: a classic Vickers heavy machine gun, a rare semi-automatic Reising Model 60, and a historically significant Nazi German Sturmgewehr STG 44.
 As a bonus, the video also features a mint condition Enfield sniper rifle presented in its original case.
 The content appeals to firearms enthusiasts interested in historical military weapons and unique firearm models.